Skip to content

 Safety

-• Leave an emergency contact name and phone number with us prior to departure
+• Leave an emergency contact name and phone number of anyone who might be waiting to pick you up in Te Anau with us prior to departure.

 We are experts in all things Fiordland and transport.
 If you need a bus, car relocation, or extra information to get you safely to and from the Milford Track contact our team today.